Draganito/milan_rc_autobot/README.markdown

 - **Motor**: 540 Crawler Motor, optimized for steady and controlled movement.
 - **Power Management**: 5A UBEC for stable 5V power delivery to the Raspberry Pi and peripherals.
 - **Battery**: 3000mAh NiMH, providing sufficient runtime for extended operation.
-- **Level Shifter**: Converts Raspberry Pi 3.3V PWM signals to 5V for motor and servo compatibility.
+- **Level Shifter**: Converts Raspberry Pi 3.3V PWM signals to 5V for motor and esc compatibility.

 ## Software